-- Common user-friendly statistical software for use centrally and locally (EDMP) - Annual statistical monitoring for trends and clusters at central level, 15 months after last date of birth (e.g. year 2007 births included in monitoring in March 2009). - More frequent and/or earlier statistical monitoring locally (by member registries) - Use of EUROCAT communications and special data analyses to respond to news about clusters identified locally or outside the monitoring system - A clear and prompt system of investigation and reporting of results - Use of statistical monitoring additionally as a data quality control system
+- Common user-friendly statistical software for use centrally and locally (EDMP) - Annual statistical monitoring for trends and clusters at central level, 15 months after last date of birth (e.g. year 2008 births included in monitoring in March 2010). - More frequent and/or earlier statistical monitoring locally (by member registries) - Use of EUROCAT communications and special data analyses to respond to news about clusters identified locally or outside the monitoring system - A clear and prompt system of investigation and reporting of results - Use of statistical monitoring additionally as a data quality control system

-All full member registries able to meet the annual February data transmission deadline (e.g. Feb 2009 for 2007 births) participate in cluster detection monitoring.
-All full member registries who have submitted new data since the previous Statistical Monitoring Report are included in trend analysis.
+All full member registries able to meet the annual February data transmission deadline (e.g. Feb 2010 for 2008 births) participate in cluster detection monitoring.
+All full member registries that have data no more than one year behind (e.g. 2007 complete in Feb 2010) are included in trend analysis.
 Associate members can also request to be included in trend analysis.
-Associate member registries are invited to use EDMP locally for cluster detection and report their results to Central Registry.
+Associate members are invited to use EDMP locally for cluster detection and report their results to Central Registry.

 Figure 1: Monitoring and reporting centrally and locally.

 2. Statistical Methods